lucasgdb/useful-dev-tools/commands.md

-`git add --interactive` or `git add -i` | add modified contents in the working tree interactively to the index `git commit -m "<description of changes>"` | for committing your changes to github `git push origin <your-branch-name>` | for pushing your changes to your github repo clone `npx add-gitignore` | for adding a git ignore file to your project for a specific language `git branch` | for listing, creating, or deleting branches.
+`git add --interactive` or `git add -i` | add modified contents in the working tree interactively to the index `git commit -m "<description of changes>"` | for committing your changes to github `git push origin <your-branch-name>` | for pushing your changes to your github repo clone `git branch` | for listing, creating, or deleting branches.
 `git pull origin <branch-name>` | downloads the most recent changes to a branch (very useful when working as a team) `git merge <branch-name>` | merges branch-name into your current branch